Tessanne Chin: The Voice (2013)

-In September 2013, it was announced that she would be competing in Season 5 of NBC's singing competition, The Voice, after reggae/dancehall star Shaggy presented her the competition as an opportunity to finally have her big break as an international star.
-On the second episode of the Blind Auditions broadcast on September 24, 2013, she performed Pink's song "Try."
+In Sept.
+2013, it was announced that she would be competing in Season 5 of NBC's singing competition, The Voice, after reggae/dancehall star Shaggy presented her the competition as an opportunity to finally have her big break as an international star.
+On the second episode of the Blind Auditions broadcast on Sept.
+24, 2013, she performed Pink's song "Try."
 All four coaches, namely Adam Levine, CeeLo Green, Christina Aguilera and Blake Shelton turned their chairs for her but she opted for Adam Levine.

-On December 10, 2013, her performance of Simon & Garfunkel's song "Bridge over Troubled Water" for the Semifinal Round became #1 on the iTunes chart, with her becoming the first contestant to achieve the top chart position at the end of an applicable voting window that season.
-This performance also served as her first U.S. chart appearance, charting at #64 on the Hot 100 chart, #14 on the Digital Songs chart, and #5 on Heatseekers Songs chart.
-On the Canadian Hot 100, the song made its debut at #39.
-On December 17, 2013, her performance of Whitney Houston's "I Have Nothing" became #1 on the iTunes chart, with her also becoming the first contestant that season to achieve the top chart position twice.
+On Dec.
+10, 2013, her performance of Simon & Garfunkel's song "Bridge over Troubled Water" for the Semifinal Round became No. 1 on the iTunes chart, with her becoming the first contestant to achieve the top chart position at the end of an applicable voting window that season.
+This performance also served as her first U.S. chart appearance, charting at No. 64 on the Hot 100 chart, No. 14 on the Digital Songs chart, and No. 5 on Heatseekers Songs chart.
+On the Canadian Hot 100, the song made its debut at No. 39.
+On December 17, 2013, her performance of Whitney Houston's "I Have Nothing" became No. 1 on the iTunes chart, with her also becoming the first contestant that season to achieve the top chart position twice.